Falling in love with Puerto Escondido is almost inevitable. You won’t be the first person, and you definitely won’t be

 Puerto Escondido isn’t the type of place where there’s an ideal length of time to stay!
 So many people fall in love with the vibe of the town and end up staying for months.
 You could easily stay there for weeks and not get bored.

 Accommodation is easy to find, whether you want a hotel, Airbnb or hostel.
 The price also doesn’t really vary between the three areas, so this isn’t really a deciding factor on where to stay.

 Location #1: La Punta — a backpacker’s paradise

-La Punta boasts a lively, rustic and bohemian vibe that has attracted backpackers like bees to honey.
+La Punta has a lively, rustic and bohemian vibe that has attracted backpackers like bees to honey.

 About 20 metres behind the popular surfing beach of La Punta Zicatela, you’ll find sand roads lined with quirky restaurants and bars.
-There are brunch and seafood restaurants galore here, plus you won’t struggle to find a good smoothie bowl either.
+There are brunch and seafood restaurants galore here, and you won’t struggle to find a good smoothie bowl either.

 After everyone gathers on the beach to watch the stunning sunset, the streets start to come alive.
 There are plenty of places to party here or just have a relaxed dinner, enjoying some delicious food.

 Location #2: Playa Zicatela — the centre of Puerto Escondido

 Zicatela is smack bang in the middle of La Punta and Carrizalillo.
 It’s essentially the heart of Puerto Escondido.
-Here you’ll find plenty of restaurants, bars, big supermarkets and banks.
+You’ll find plenty of restaurants, bars, big supermarkets and banks here.

-The highlight though?
+The highlight?
 Zicatela beach!
-It’s considered by many as one of the best beaches in Mexico.
+It’s considered one of the best beaches in Mexico.
 Firstly, it’s huge, so it never feels too crowded.
-Secondly, it’s a dream destination for surfers all around the world due to the famous Mexican pipeline.
+Secondly, it’s a dream destination for surfers from all around the world due to the famous Mexican pipeline.